Petricora/Per-Jorners-Fallout2-Walkthrough/README.md

 # Per Jorner's (modernized) Fallout 2 Walkthrough

-<p>A stylistically modernized copy of the excellent Fallout 2 walkthrough written by Per Jorner.
+<p>A modernized copy of the excellent Fallout 2 walkthrough written by Per Jorner.
 No changes were made to the text itself.
 <p>This version also contains a backup of the original work should its source ever be lost.

 ---